yashkumar1992/UdacityDRLProjects/README.md

 ## Project : Tennis
 Folder Name: Tennis
 ### Project Details
-Environment consists of an Agents trying to control ball over the net mimicket the tennis racket game.
+Environment consists of an Agents trying to control ball over the net mimick the tennis racket game.